Charles Goldhamer

 Charles Goldhamer (August 21, 1903 – January 27, 1985) was an American-born Canadian artist.
-He is mostly known for his work as an official Canadian war artist during the 1940s.
+He is mostly known for his work as a Canadian Official War Artist during the 1940s.

 Life and family

 Goldhamer was born in Philadelphia, Pennsylvania and came to Canada with his family the following year, first settling in Owen Sound, Ontario and later Toronto.
 Goldhamer produced art for Eaton's advertising pages and drew a regular cartoon for the Star Weekly.
 He continued his education at the Ontario College of Art, studying with Arthur Lismer (1922-1926).

 In 1926, he taught at the Ontario College of Art and from 1928 on at the Central Technical School, in time serving as the chairman of the art department, and retiring in 1969, after working there forty-two years.
 In 1948, he married the English-born performer Anna Russell; they divorced in 1954.
-He died in Toronto at the age of 81.
+He died in Toronto of an apparent heart attack at the age of 81.